RonIovine/pshell/README.md

 See the PPT presentation [PSHELL-Framework.ppt](https://github.com/RonIovine/pshell/blob/master/PSHELL-Framework.ppt) at the top level directory for an overview of the main features and capabilities of the framework.

-There is also documentation for the C API in the form of manpages in the [c/man](https://github.com/RonIovine/pshell/tree/master/c/man) directory.
+There is also documentation for the C/C++ API in the form of manpages in the [c/man](https://github.com/RonIovine/pshell/tree/master/c/man) directory.
 The following manpages are provided:

 [pshell(1)](https://github.com/RonIovine/pshell/tree/master/c/man/man1/pshell.1)<br>